3raulo9/LIBRARY_MANAGEMENT_PROJECT_JOHN_BRICE/readme.md

    ```

 This command will install all the packages listed in the `requirements.txt` file.
+## THE CREATION OF THE SUPER USER

+1. Create a .env file in the backend folder and add the following line:

+   - SUPER_USER_PASSWORD=YOUR_PASSWORD_HERE

+call the password whatever your you so you can enter it and access the super user page

 Please replace `/path/to/your/project` with the actual path to your project directory.
 Make sure your `requirements.txt` file is in the project directory.
 ## Running the Application